mithie/spring-boot-microservice-demo/HOW-TO-RUN.md

 #### Manual setup

 For testing purposes run each of the services manually in a custom shell.
-Since we want to test the load-balancing behavior of Ribbon we will start two instances of account service running on different ports.
+Since we want to test the load-balancing and fallback behavior of Hystrix we will start two instances of account service running on different ports.

 `spring-boot-microservice-demo/eureka-service`